Google

 The Impact of Science on Society

-This dynamic produces various effects, one of which is that it helps protect the genetic elite from excessive inbreeding.
-Perpetuating an inbreeding elite at the top of the control hierarchy requires maintenance.
-Excessive inbreeding has undermined more than one well-established dynasty.
-The West doesn't have quite a Hindu caste system (notwithstanding the proverbial Boston Brahmin), yet genetic mixing between, say, the top 20 percent and the bottom 20 percent of the socioeconomic pyramid would seem to be minimal.
-The vast majority of people who find mates choose partners from their own social class.
-Human social organization in the context of evolution and sociobiology must include a tension between class inbreeding and the need to admit new genes to avoid excessive inbreeding.
+Nonetheless, human societies differ from those of other social animals in a critical way: Human societies develop in a feedback loop with their technologies in a way that protects the genetic elite from excessive inbreeding.
+Perpetuating an elite at the top of the control hierarchy requires genetic maintenance.
+Excessive inbreeding will tend to undermine a clan.
+Western society does not acknowledge overtly its caste system, yet genetic mixing between, say, the top 20 percent and the bottom 20 percent of the socioeconomic spread would seem to be minimal.
+The majority of people who find mates choose partners from their own social circles.
+Human social organization in the context of evolution and sociobiology must include a tension between patriciate inbreeding to refine the elite pool and the admission of new genes to avoid excessive inbreeding.

-Whether genetic stratification associated with class stratification might ever produce a post-human species on Earth, given technologically mediated mixing, seems doubtful.
-Nonetheless, the possibility has not escaped the literary imagination.
-H. G. Wells described one prospective outcome in his science-fiction classic, The Time Machine.
+Whether stratified genes associated with stratified social rank might ever spin off a terrestrial post-human species seems doubtful.
+But the prospect has not escaped the literary imagination.
+H. G. Wells described such an outcome in his novel, The Time Machine.
 In the story, an inventor, designated only as The Time Traveler, journeys to the year 802,701; where he finds a world in which humanity has split into two species.
-The Morlocks, descendants of the working class, inhabit a subterranean world and have degenerated into apish brutes.
-The descendants of the managerial class, the Eloi, have evolved neotenously—becoming androgynous, small of stature, and sporting big eyes—and enjoy an idyllic life of playful innocence, not in space but at least on the Earth's surface.
-Having failed to move off-planet, they become easy prey for the Morlocks and in fact constitute the Morlock’s diet, in a kind of Marxist fantasy of poetic justice.
+The Morlocks, descendants of the working class, inhabit a subterranean world and have degenerated into brutes.
+The descendants of the managerial class, the Eloi, have evolved neotenously—becoming androgynous, small of stature, and sporting big eyes—and enjoy a life of playful innocence.
+Having failed to move off-planet, they become easy prey and constitute the Morlock diet, in a Marxist fantasy of poetic justice.

 "Almost everywhere in America, the metropolitan upper classes have in common, more or less, race, religion, and nativity.
 Even if they are not of long family descent, they are uniformly of longer American origin than the underlying population.
 There are, of course, exceptions, some of them important exceptions.
 In various cities, Italian and Jewish and Irish Catholic families—having become wealthy and powerful—have risen high in status.
 But however important, these are still exceptions: the model of the upper social classes is still 'pure' by race, by ethnic group, by national extraction.
 In each city, they tend to be Protestant; moreover Protestants of class-church denominations, Episcopalian mainly, or Unitarian, or Presbyterian."